 – To create visibility and links with key stakeholders of corporate governance (investors, shareholders, institutions representing board directors…)

-- To produce added value contributions for best practice, for ex:
+– To produce added value contributions for best practice

 – At regional level: to leverage AFECA’s network of regional delegations to contribute to platforms of innovation and competiveness to serve local growth and employment creation,

-- At European level: to be active as affiliate member of ecoDa (http://www.ecoda.org/) and as founding member of EWoB.
-Marie-Ange Andrieux, Co-chair of AFECA is also Co-chair of EWoB.
+– At European level: to be active as affiliate member of ecoDa (www.ecoda.org) and as founding member of EWoB.

 Represented by Virginie Chapron-du-Jeu, General Secretary

-Financi’Elles, the French leading federation that unites today 12 networks of women executives in banking, finance and insurance, has set itself the mission of helping to accelerate the gender diversity agenda and improve access for women to the top echelons of the finance sector management.
-Created in 2010, Financi’Elles represents over 6,000 women from Axa, BPCE, Caisse des Dépôts, Crédit Agricole, Eurazeo, General Electric, HSBC, Humanis, ING Bank France, Maaf, Malakoff Médéric, Société Générale.
+Financi’Elles is the French leading federation that unites today 12 networks of women executives in banking, finance and insurance sector.
+Financi’Elles is committed to helping improve and streamline women’s access to the top level of organizations in the finance sector.
+Financi’Elles is now a key player in the promotion of gender diversity and a corporate partner in transforming gender diversity practices.
+The alliance also partners with companies in the sector wanting to create their own network to promote gender diversity.
+Created in 2010, Financi’Elles represents more than 17,000 women from Axa, BNP Paribas, BPCE, Caisse des Dépôts, Crédit Agricole, Eurazeo, HSBC, Humanis, ING, Malakoff Médéric, SCOR, Société Générale.

 Represented by its Chair, Monika Schultz-Strelow